salmanmkc/Azure-Data-Platform/README.md

 Target your own resource in tab 2
 ![image](https://user-images.githubusercontent.com/32169182/110741578-d47bff00-822c-11eb-9e98-c71b5d6ce10e.png)

-Naviate to your Azure Data Factory and lunch it
+Navigate to your Azure Data Factory and lunch it
 ![image](https://user-images.githubusercontent.com/32169182/110761884-241bf400-8248-11eb-97fa-7d50dbc29956.png)

+Note that you also want to make sure that this private endpoint is configured with the correct VNET, else Azure Data Factory will resolve your public endpoint.

-# Managed VNET
+## Step 3: Managed VNET
 By creating a managed VNET it allows us to access our PaaS resources on a private endpoint.

 1. Click the Manage option on the left menu